calculix/cae/README.md

 # CalculiX Adanced Environment (CAE)

 CAE is a software package mainly consisting of CalculiX [GraphiX](http://calculix.de/), [CrunchiX](http://dhondt.de/) and keyword editor.
 The last one - is a very simple, free and open source GUI/pre-processor for CalculiX.
-Program is based on the keywords hierarchy, is designed to guide you through the keywords creation process and is aimed to help you reach correct input file with no mistakes.
+Program is based on the keywords hierarchy, is designed to guide you through the keywords creation process and is aimed to help you reach the correct input file with no mistakes.
 Keyword editor is written in Python3 and utilizes PyQt5.

 It is implied that you have already created geometry and generated mesh in some other software like [FreeCAD](https://www.freecadweb.org/) or [Salome-platform](https://www.salome-platform.org/).